 Sam and John started getting control of their finances when they were sophomores in college, soon after they got engaged.
 They were broke and desperate for a change and followed Dave Ramsey before finding financial independence and early retirement.

-They paid off over $35,000 in debt while they were in college while saving for a house down payment and their wedding.
+They paid off over $35,000 in debt while in college while saving for a house down payment and their wedding.
 Several years later, they now save over 50% of their income with hopes of achieving early retirement!

-Their goal is to help families find their version of FIRE through budgeting, saving, investing, side hustles, and travel hacking.
+Their goal is to help families find their FIRE version through budgeting, saving, investing, side hustles, and travel hacking.
 Sam has a B.S. in Finance and an MBA degree that she used at a top financial firm before quitting her job to pursue their side hustles full-time.
 They want other people to be able to pursue their passions due to smart money management, too.

 Check it out here – https://www.howtofire.com